mdcao/npReader/README.md

 ### Introduction

 npReader is a tool to facilitate real-time conversion and analysis of Nanopore sequencing data.
-Its source code is part of [Japsa](https://github.com/mdcao/japsa) package.
+It was developed as part of [Japsa](https://github.com/mdcao/japsa) package where its source code and documentation reside.

 ### Quick installation guide